dive-be/laravel-wishlist/README.md

 });
 ```

-- As this is **not** an Eloquent model, you can still use this syntax even if you only use the cookie driver! 🎉
+- As this is **not** an Eloquent model, you can still use this syntax even if you only use the [Cookie driver](#cookie-)! 🎉
 - Just like Eloquent models, a `ModelNotFoundException` will be thrown if the requested wish cannot be found.

 > Note: you cannot make the `wish` parameter a child of a parent parameter because it does not make sense.
 An exception will be thrown if you attempt to do so.

 ## Retrieving a particular user's wishlist 👱🏻‍♂️

-You might want to modify a user's wishlist in e.g. an Artisan command where no auth context is available.
+You may want to modify a user's wishlist in e.g. an Artisan command where no auth context is available.
-You may call the `forUser` method with a `User` instance to retrieve a wishlist scoped to that user:
+For these cases, you can invoke the `forUser` method with a `User` instance to retrieve a wishlist scoped to that user:

 ```php
 class ClearWishlistCommand extends Command